 Such a massive increase in users encouraged MOOC providers to up their game.
 Platforms like Coursera introduced more free classes, while Skillshare rolled out COVID discounts to expand its user base.
 Incentives like these encouraged more learners to sign up, continuing the cycle of growth.

 But this has created a new problem: we’re spoilt for choice.
 There are dozens of established learning platforms to choose from, with varying prices, certifications, and types of courses offered.
-So, how do you know which one is right for you?
+So, how do you know which is the best online learning platform (opens in new tab)?

 Skillshare vs Udemy: Course content